isoraqathedh/bocproc/README.md

         and the named specificity itself having the value `:NEXT`.
 * `:TITLE TITLE`:
   Specifies the title string.
 Defaults to "untitled".
+  Ensures that the `Title` metadata on the file is set to that value, if non-nil.
+  Existing metadata might be overwritten.
 * `:COMMENT COMMENT`:
   Specifies a comment string.
 Defaults to NIL, representing no comment string.
+  Ensures that the `Comment` metadata field on the file is set to that value, if non-nil.
+  Existing metadata might be overwritten.
 * `:TAGS (&REST TAG-SPEC)`:
   Names a list of tags understood by their short names in the config file.
+  Ensures that the `Subject` metadata field on the file is set to those values.
+  Existing metadata might be overwritten.

 Example: